cschladetsch/KAI/Test/Include/Readme.md

 # Test Common

-Common functionality for KAI tests.
+Common headers for KAI tests.

+## Test/Include/TestCommon.h

+Common for all tests

+## Test/Inlude/TestLangCommong.h

+Common for all language tests